Retroplaya135/VR-Immersion-Headsets-Motion-Insights/README.md

   1. Analyze the dataset for trends in headset usage.
   2. Ensure VR content compatibility with Oculus Rift, HTC Vive, and PlayStation VR.

+---

+## Future Work

+1. **Expand Demographic Data**:
+   - Include more user details like geographic location and occupation.